olulesi/sei-project-1/README.md

 * Eslint
 * Todoist

+## Getting Started
+The website is accessible through the web browser and does not require installing any dependencies.
+The game can be played using the keyboard (Arrows and Space bar).

+## Demonstration of the App Flow

+* The app flow is like any normal Tetris game you are to move left to right with the arrow keys
+* The up arrow key allows you to change the rotation of the shape
+* and spacebar key allows you to move the shape to the bottom of the grid.
+* In addition you are able to see an Up next shape as well as the score increasing depending on line breaks

 ## Creating the Game
+## Plan
+For most of my projects prior to GA I used todoist which is a project planning app similar to trello but allows you to add multiple layers of subtasks.

+I broke my project up based on the key components of the tetris game and moved from column to column as I progressed in building the game.

 ### Grid
 (the picture of a grid)
 The grid was my start point as planned  since this is where all the functionality of the game would be happening.
 I proceeded to create 2 divs in the html one as the div itself and one as the wrapper.